Nicolau369/Nicolau/README.md

 I am a [Web/Mobile Developer] dedicated to creating simple and creative solutions that can be efficient and easy to use [Full-Stack].
 With a talent for solving problems and an open mind, I strive to learn, I strive to create [With the focus on having my own financial and professional independence].

 **What do I do:**
-- 🚀 Application creation [Kotlin, Flutter, Next.Js, React.Js, TypeScript, JavaScript, CSS, HTML]
+- 🚀 Application creation [Kotlin, Flutter, Next.Js, React.Js, TypeScript, JavaScript, CSS, HTML, Python, Scala]
 - 💡 Exploring new technologies and tools
-- 📖 Sharing my insights through [My website will soon come out with my Portfolio and CV with the content of the experience and knowledge I acquired.]

 **Current focus:**
 - 🌱 Learning [I'm learning new ways of functioning and visuals that can help companies or customers interested in updating pages menus API for Authentication, Database Form for Desktop and Mobile.]